 |Total Carbohydrate 19g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Blueberry sauce is a great way to use fresh blueberries when their peak season brings a bounty of berries.
 Better yet, there are many ways to use this fruit sauce, from an ice cream topping, a sauce for bread pudding, or to serve with waffles.
 Scale up the recipe and store in the freezer; you will have blueberry sauce on hand year-round to bring a taste of summer to your dishes any time!
 Though fresh blueberries are best, you can also make this sauce with frozen blueberries.

-This easy sauce is a simple combination of blueberries, sugar, and a little fresh lemon juice, and is made without cornstarch.
-It can be combined with lemon curd and spooned onto sponge cake; a little blueberry sauce stirred into cream cheese makes an amazing spread for muffins, biscuits, and quick bread.
+This easy sauce is a simple combination of blueberries, sugar, and a little fresh lemon juice—and it's all made without cornstarch.
+It can be combined with lemon curd and spooned onto sponge cake and a little blueberry sauce stirred into cream cheese makes an amazing spread for muffins, biscuits, and quick bread.